Anduin2017/AnduinOS-Docs/Applications/Virtual-Machines/Virt-Manager/Virt-Manager.md

 !!! danger "Dangerous if you only have one GPU!!"

     If you only have one GPU, offline it may cause the display to go black!
-In this case, make sure you have a remote connection to your machine before offline the GPU.
+In this case, make sure you have a remote connection and a virtual adapter on your machine before offline the GPU.

 ## Pass through a PCIe Device